whalelogic/terraincloudnito/README.md

-# Go-Templ-Fiber-Tailwind 🌠 🦫
+# 🗺️ Terra-In-Cloudnito 🧭🏜️🏝️

-#### A modern blog application built with a powerful Go stack, designed for speed and simplicity.
+#### 🍃 A modern blog application built with a powerful Go stack, designed for speed and simplicity.
 This project serves blog posts written in Markdown from a local JSON file, providing a fast, server-rendered experience with a clean, responsive design.

-## Features 🌟
+## Features 🧜🏼‍♀️

   - Markdown-Powered: Blog posts are written in simple Markdown and stored in a allposts.json file.